EcomGuide

-Enter any Shopify store URL to instantly reveal the theme they're using and the apps they have installed.
+Enter any Shopify store URL to instantly reveal the theme it’s running and the apps it has installed.

 Unlike manual inspection (View Source, checking Shopify.theme), this tool does everything automatically in seconds and presents the results in a clean, organized format.
 It’s the fastest way to reverse-engineer any Shopify store’s setup.

-• Theme name — The exact Shopify theme (e.g., Dawn, Prestige, Impulse, Debut)
+• Theme name — the exact Shopify theme (e.g. Dawn, Horizon, Prestige, Impulse)

-• Installed apps — Third-party apps detected from script tags and code signatures (50+ app patterns recognized), including popular apps from categories like upsell & cross-sell, email marketing, product reviews, and analytics
+• Installed apps — third-party apps detected from script signatures (60+ patterns), spanning upsell & cross-sell, email marketing, product reviews and analytics

-See exactly what themes and apps top-performing stores in your niche are using.
-Reverse-engineer their tech stack to replicate their success.
+See exactly what themes and apps top-performing stores in your niche use, then reverse-engineer their stack.

 Found a store whose design you love?
-Instantly identify the theme so you can use the same one for your own store.
+Instantly identify the theme so you can use the same one.

-Understand trends in the Shopify ecosystem.
-Which themes and apps are the most popular among DTC brands?
+Understand trends in the Shopify ecosystem: which themes and apps are most popular among DTC brands?

 When you run a few stores through the detector, the same theme names keep showing up.
 Here are the ones you’ll see most often, from the free defaults to the premium themes big brands pay for:

-• Horizon — Shopify's newer free default theme, rolled out in mid-2025.
-It's the fastest-growing theme right now and is built around flexible sections and AI-assisted blocks.
-Expect to detect it more and more.
+• Horizon — Shopify’s newer free default theme, rolled out mid-2025.
+It’s the fastest-growing theme right now, built around flexible sections and AI-assisted blocks.

-• Prestige — A premium theme by Maestrooo, loved by luxury and high-end brands.
-Editorial-style layouts and lots of white space.
+• Prestige — a premium theme by Maestrooo, loved by luxury and high-end brands for its editorial layouts.

-• Sense — A free Shopify theme aimed at health, beauty, and wellness brands.
-Soft look with storytelling sections.
+• Sense — a free Shopify theme aimed at health, beauty and wellness brands.

-• Warehouse — Built for stores with 100+ products.
-Mega menus, advanced filtering, and quick buy.
+• Warehouse — built for stores with 100+ products, with mega menus and advanced filtering.

-• Turbo — By Out of the Sandbox, known for raw speed and flexibility.
-A favorite for stores that obsess over page load times.
+• Turbo — by Out of the Sandbox, known for raw speed and flexibility.

 DawnFreeNew stores, simple catalogsShopify